Essay Contest Overview

 As we commemorate the 161st anniversary of Juneteenth, we invite students to reflect on the delayed yet powerful arrival of freedom for the enslaved African Americans in Texas on June 19, 1865.
 More than a date, Juneteenth is a celebration of resilience, liberation, family, cultural continuity.
 Across generations, Black families have honored Juneteenth through gatherings that look and feel like family reunions, filled with food, storytelling, music, faith, and reflections.
 These legacies and traditions are acts of remembrance, resistance, and renewal.
 Regardless of where we were born or raised, there were distinct activities that highlighted the resilience and strength of the African American community throughout history and into the present day.
 This essay invites students to explore the meaning of Juneteenth through the lens of family, legacy, and tradition.
-Whether through personal stories, historical reflection, or creative expression, students are encouraged to consider how the past shapes the present, and how they can carry these traditions forward.
-Juneteenth is more than history…its living memory.
-Family reunions are more than gatherings…they are bridges between generations.
-Your story is part of that Legacy.

 Categories